dpantaz/AzNamingTool-TF/README.md

 ## Instructions

-Download the repo files, create a new `terraform.tfvars` file under the root directory of the repo and paste the following lines
+Download the repo files, create a new `terraform.tfvars` file under the root directory of the repo and paste the following lines:

 ```text
 app_service_name      = ""